YihengJi/CRFC-Football-robot-notes/build_log.md

 ### Firmware and board test
 - Flashed `main_app.uf2` to the Raspberry Pi Pico W
-- After flashing, the board exited BOOTSEL mode and the onboard LED changed state during controller connection
+- After flashing, the board exited BOOTSEL mode
-- Confirmed that the firmware was running on the Pico W
+- The onboard LED blinked at startup and turned solid after the controller connected

 ### Temporary hardware setup
 - The plastic board for the robot base had not arrived yet